 Certified Hand Therapists on our team.

-A Certified Hand Therapist (CHT), specializes in hand & upper extremity therapy, and is an occupational therapist or physical therapist who has a minimum of five years of clinical experience, including 4,000 hours or more in direct practice in hand therapy.
+A Certified Hand Therapist (CHT) specializes in hand & upper extremity therapy, and is an occupational therapist or physical therapist who has a minimum of five years of clinical experience, including 4,000 hours or more of direct practice in hand therapy.
 In addition, the Certified Hand Therapist has successfully passed a comprehensive test of advanced clinical skills and theory in upper quarter rehabilitation.
-Because of changes in the profession, every CHT is required to demonstrate continued professional development and competency by recertifying every five years.
+Due to changes in the profession, every CHT is required to demonstrate continued professional development and competency by recertifying every five years.

 Modern OT’s team consists of Certified Hand Therapists and Occupational Therapists with specialized training in upper extremity trauma rehabilitation.
 Services include:

 - static splinting

 - dynamic splinting